-Maël Hénaff aims to discover means of using automatism as a positive current in human history – if used in an intelligent way, the technology could, actually, led to a bettering of the human condition.
-If machines worked for us, we could finallyarrive at a level of universal income, and people would not be conditioned by their financial status to choose a path in life.
+Maël Hénaff aims to discover means of using automatism as a positive current in human history – if used in an intelligent way, the technology could actually lead to a bettering of the human condition.
+If machines worked for us, we could finally arrive at a level of universal income, and people would not be conditioned by their financial status to choose a path in life.
 Machines could give us the freedom we’ve been looking for.

 I am a designer-researcher based in London and currently studying MA Material Futures at Central Saint Martins.
 My practice examines the intersection of technology, social sustainability and critical design.
 Through my work, my aim is to establish and communicate different perspectives on the way we perceive technologies by developing controversial case studies and critical scenarios.
 I have started to look at the intersection of art and technology after a short workshop which happened four years ago in Bordeaux, on how to use the software Processing and create interactive concerts.
 This experience was the beginning of my journey into design, art and technology.

-At OTHERWISE festival you are presenting A Call For Positive Automation, a performance showcasing the potential of reprocessin technologies (in your words); Could you tell us the intellectual process behind?
+At OTHERWISE festival, you are presenting A Call For Positive Automation, a performance showcasing the potential of reprocessing technologies (in your words); Could you tell us the intellectual process behind it?

 How do you come up with the idea?

-We are in a transition period, and we will arrive at a point that more people are going to live on welfare than people surviving because they have a job.
-Nonetheless, I am a techno-optimist, and I still think that automated technologies are nothing but new tools of creativity and source of positive social change.
-The problem is not the technology in itself, it is the system where it is implanted.
-By collaborating with a community which have already lost their jobs or cannot be hired because of the insurgence of automated systems, is a way for me to showcase a new realm of possibilities for a positive human / automated collaborative future.
+We are in a transition period, and we will arrive at a point where more people are going to live on welfare than people surviving because they have a job.
+Nonetheless, I am a techno-optimist, and I still think that automated technologies are nothing but new tools of creativity and a source of positive social change.
+The problem is not the technology in itself.
+It is the system where it is implanted.
+Collaborating with a community which have already lost their jobs or cannot be hired because of the insurgence of automated systems is a way for me to showcase a new realm of possibilities for a positive human / automated collaborative future.